TowerFall: Updates

-In February 2015 a "Blue Archer" was revealed as a new playable character for the expansion "Dark World", developers stated his appearance was based on that of Anita Sarkeesian.
+In February 2015 an alternate skin for the "Blue Archer" character was revealed for the expansion "Dark World", developers stated her appearance was based on that of Anita Sarkeesian.
 An expansion pack, Dark World, was released in North America on May 12, 2015, for the PlayStation 4 and PC (Linux, OS X, and Windows) via Steam, the Humble Store, and GOG.com.
 The European PlayStation release followed several days later.
 The pack includes a four-player multiplayer campaign mode where players fight boss battles together and can resuscitate each other.
 It also adds a power-up that makes arrows explode by remote-detonation.
 The pack began as a set of new levels and became four sets, ten new characters, procedurally generated levels, and the aforementioned power-up, co-op, and boss battles.
 A PlayStation Vita version was released on December 15, 2015.
 An Xbox One version, including both Ascension and Dark World, was released on January 18, 2018.
-A Nintendo Switch version was released on September 27, 2018, and includes Madeline and his dark reflection Badeline from the game Celeste, which was also made by Matt Makes Games.
+A Nintendo Switch version was released on September 27, 2018, and includes Madeline and her dark reflection Badeline from the game Celeste, which was also made by Maddy Makes Games.
 Thorson also created an additional, standalone Windows game that modifies the versus mode for five to eight simultaneous players.
 TowerFall 8-Player was released in August 2016.

 Physical Editions

-In September 2015, Matt Makes Games partnered with the subscription box company IndieBox, a monthly subscription box service, to offer an exclusive, individually-numbered physical release of TowerFall.
+In September 2015, Maddy Makes Games partnered with the subscription box company IndieBox, a monthly subscription box service, to offer an exclusive, individually-numbered physical release of TowerFall.
 This limited edition box included a flash-drive with a DRM-free game file, official soundtrack, instruction manual, Steam key, and various custom-designed collectibles.
 In November 2020, a limited physical release of the Nintendo Switch version was announced through Limited Run Games.